vanyasharmaa/DataVerse_2025/README.md

 How to Use

-Open each notebook in Jupyter Notebook or JupyterLab.
+- Open each notebook in [Jupyter Notebook](https://ubc.syzygy.ca/)

-Follow the instructions and prompts in each cell.
+- Follow the instructions and prompts in each cell.

-Try modifying the examples and exercises to deepen your understanding.
+- Try modifying the examples and exercises to deepen your understanding.

-Use these notebooks as reference material for your own data projects.
+- Use these notebooks as reference material for your own data projects.